jamesmoriarty/gobat2exe/README.md

 ## Install

-You can install with Golang with:
+You can install with Golang:

 ```
 go get github.com/jamesmoriarty/gobat2exe